 Like many Brazilian artists who are known for their love of freedom, filmmakers mainly preferred exile to enslavement.
 A movement called “underground” would be born from this state of affairs but suffering from multiple crises, Brazilian cinema would wither to a complete disappearance from screens.
 It was only in the 90s that a new movement would appear and reinstate the nobility of an art still appreciated in the country.

 During this decade, new institutions were created, such as the Secretariat for Audiovisual Development.
 Budgets (non-existent until then) were allocated for the production of films and audio – visual law were put in place to offer more freedom to the directors.
 Indisputably, the renaissance of Brazilian cinema received a favorable reception at the international level, but just as much, the difficulty for it to find distribution networks in its own country, which was subjected to the influence of the American blockbusters, condemned it to a somewhat restricted public.

-Contemporary cinema in Brazil, representative of social interrogation
+Contemporary cinema in Brazil – revealing social issues

 Despite its relatively small amount of productions, contemporary Brazilian cinema finds a sympathetic echo among moviegoers around the world in the 2000’s, owing to successes in describing the reality of a country still struck by inequality and social misery.
 The language used is often firm, even violent, but the message is clear.
 The city of God (Cidade de Deus) by Fernando Meirelles, Carandiru by Hector Babenco, and Central do Brasil by Walter Salles are the main representatives of this new Brazilian wave.
 And the recent Aquarius by Kleber Mendonça Filho, awarded at several international festivals, perpetuates this creative trend that supporters hope will be long-lasting and prosperous.